charlie-tango/az-pipeline-codex-review-agent/README.md

     reviewTimeBudget: '20'
     packageVersion: 'latest'
     dryRun: false

+# grant the System.AccessToken to scripts for Azure DevOps REST access
+# in the pipeline UI: Settings → "Allow scripts to access the OAuth token"
 ```

 Secrets `OPENAI_API_KEY` and `AZURE_DEVOPS_PAT` must be defined in the pipeline.
 Set `dryRun: true` if you want logs only without posting review comments.